 - Tap on the Start button in the bottom-right corner of the display.

-6. Use Android’s Native Screen Record Option
+7. Take Advantage of Android's Native Screen Record Option

 Those who have an Android device running Android 10 and above have a native option that allows them to grab videos for their private offline use.
 It’s called Screen Recorder, and as the name suggests, it allows you to record the screen while a video is playing.